ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-infrastructure.md

 1. Highlight your provisioned {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} service from the Resources list and click **New Instance**.
 2. Enter a **Name** for your servers and enter the **Number of instances** to be provisioned.
 More options appear if you enter more than one instance.
 See [Creating a {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server) for option details.
 3. Specify the VM-pinning rule.
 You can choose to soft pin or hard pin a VM to the host where it is running.
-When you soft pin a VM for high availability, IBM PowerVC automatically migrates the VM back to the original host when the host is back to its operating state.
+When you choose a soft pin a VM for high availability, IBM PowerVC automatically migrates the VM back to the original host when the host is back to its operating state.
 IBM PowerVC runs in the background.
 If the VM has a licensing restriction with the host, the hard pin option restricts the movement of the VM during maintenance.
 The default pinning policy is none.
    - For SAP HANA, the recommended choice is soft pin.
    - For SAP NetWeaver, the recommended choice is soft pin.
 The hard pin option is not required because the SAP license is bound to the virtual instance by a unique ID and not to the physical server's hardware ID.
 4. Select your **SSH key** or define a new SSH key.
 For more information, see [Adding an SSH key](/docs/ssh-keys?topic=ssh-keys-adding-an-ssh-key) and an example is shown on [Creating an AIX virtual machine (VM) with SSH keys for root login](/docs/power-iaas?topic=power-iaas-create-vm).
-   - When using an AIX stock image as the boot volume, the root password is not set.
+   - When you use an AIX stock image as the boot volume, the root password is not set.
 You must connect to the AIX VM and set the root password for the system.
-Without completing this step, SSH login as root appears as being disabled.
+Without completing this step, SSH login as 'root' appears disabled.
 5. Under **Boot Image**, select the **Operating System** and one of the {{site.data.keyword.IBM_notm}}-provided Images of the OS that you want to deploy (usually defined by the OS version).
 The image might also be a custom image that is loaded to {{site.data.keyword.cloud_notm}}.
 However, the custom image is not supported currently.
-   - For SAP HANA, select **SLES for SAP (HANA) - Client supplied subscription** for the operating system and select the Image
+   - For SAP HANA, select **Linux for SAP (HANA) - Client supplied subscription** for the operating system and select the Image
-   - For SAP NetWeaver, either select **AIX** or select **SLES for SAP (NetWeaver) - Client supplied subscription** for the operating system and select the Image
+   - For SAP NetWeaver, either select **AIX** or select **Linux for SAP (NetWeaver) - Client supplied subscription** for the operating system and select the Image
      - With AIX 7.1, only images at version 7100-05-05 or higher are supported for SAP
      - With AIX 7.2, only images at version 7200-04-01 or higher are supported for SAP
-     - With SLES for SAP (NetWeaver) - Client supplied subscription, all the listed images are supported
+     - With Linux&reg; for SAP (NetWeaver) - Client supplied subscription, all the listed images are supported
+     - With Linux&reg; for SAP (HANA) - Client supplied subscription, all the listed images are support.
-     - The {{site.data.keyword.IBM_notm}}i operating system, is not supported currently
+     - The {{site.data.keyword.IBM_notm}}i operating system is not supported currently
 6. Under **Profile**, select a machine type (which determines the number of available cores and memory)
    - For SAP HANA, only machine type E980 is allowed [(link to specifications information on E980)](https://www.ibm.com/us-en/marketplace/power-system-e980){: external}.
    - For SAP NetWeaver, use either S922 (see [specifications information on S922](https://www.ibm.com/products/power-system-s922?mhsrc=ibmsearch_a&mhq=S922){: external}), or E980 (see [specifications information on E980](https://www.ibm.com/us-en/marketplace/power-system-e980){: external}).
 7. Under **Profile**, after the machine type is selected, define the number of CPU **Cores** and **Memory** (RAM) that match the size of your SAP HANA database server or SAP NetWeaver application server
-8. Under **Profile**, choose a Processor type.
+8. Under **Profile**, choose a processor type.
 For a description of the technical differences between *Dedicated processor*, *Shared uncapped processor*, and *Shared capped processor*, see the [FAQ](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#processor) for Power Systems Virtual Servers.
 9. You can either create a **New storage volume** or attach existing storage volumes that are already defined in your {{site.data.keyword.cloud}} account.
 If you create a new storage volume, specify a unique name for the volume so you can identify it in the list of all volumes.
    - For SAP HANA data and log volumes, file systems must be striped over eight volumes.
 Specify *8* for the quantity of new storage volumes.
 10. Select **Private networks** for communication between SAP instances.
 For more information, see [Configuring a private network](/docs/power-iaas?topic=power-iaas-configuring-subnet).
 Optionally, you can configure an extra public network, for example, to get OS updates over the internet.